dharshurp/Syntecxhub_PasswordManager/README.md

 License

-This project is developed for educational and internship purposes.
+This project is developed for educational and internship evaluation purposes only.
+It is not intended for production use.